wu-sheng/me/README.md

-## Welcome to [wusheng 吴晟](https://github.com/wu-sheng) GitHub Pages
+## Welcome to [Wu Sheng 吴晟](https://github.com/wu-sheng) GitHub Pages

-I am a **Principle Engineer** in 2012 Labs, [Huawei Technologies Co., Ltd.](http://www.huawei.com), and Apache SkyWalking project creator and PPMC member, at the same time, as a member of Cloud Native Computing Foundation (CNCF) OpenTracing Specification Council, to represent SkyWalking project.
+I am a **Principle Engineer** in 2012 Labs, [Huawei Technologies Co., Ltd.](http://www.huawei.com), and Apache SkyWalking project creator and PPMC member.
+At the same time, I, as a member of Cloud Native Computing Foundation (CNCF) OpenTracing Specification Council,  represent SkyWalking project.

 My work revolves around distributed systems, distributed tracer, APM, and runtime code generation/manipulation tech.
 My primary goal is to build an apm/tracer tool, with _High Efficient_, _Professional_, _for distributed-cluster or cloud_, and also **easy** to use.
 In particular, interested in how to build and diagnose large scale systems.